siangernlow/tp/docs/DeveloperGuide.md

 1. Creating VirusTracker has an extraodinary high level of difficulty.
 VirusTracker unlike most other applications is managing three different types of objects at once (persons, locations and visits).
 These objects are interlinked which makes ensuring the correctness of VirusTracker even tougher.
-A lof of effort was required to make an effective and correct design.
+A lot of effort was required to make an effective and correct design.
 Many challenges were faced and thousands of lines of code are added to reach the quality that VirusTracker has now.